Teewaii/Digital-Marketing/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a just a personal project for self development and it was built using React js and Tailwindcss.
+It also fetcthes data via json placeholder API for the testimonial section.

 ## Available Scripts